SilverEzhik/10k-nagato/README.md

 The excerpt was not modified, and can still be read just like a normal novel if you wish to do so.

-Visual Novel mode assets are only loaded once user presses the "Read as visual novel" button - but are still under 10 kilobytes.
+Visual novel mode assets are only loaded once user presses the "Read as visual novel" button - but are still under 10 kilobytes.

 ## Size